Nullctipus/MuseDashSkinChanger/README.md

 It should look like `MuseDash\Skins\Costume Name\Skin Name`

-Finally edit the files in that folder with any program you want.
+edit the files in that folder with any program you want.

+Optionaly create a preview image with a 1x1 ratio called `Preview.png`

 ## How to Extract Skins
 Download [this](https://sourceforge.net/projects/utinyripper/files/) and extract it into a new folder

-Run `uTinyRipper.exe` then drop battle and unbattle from `Muse Dash\MuseDash_Data\StreamingAssets\AssetBundles\datas\characters\%characterid%
+Run `uTinyRipper.exe` then drop battle and unbattle from `Muse Dash\MuseDash_Data\StreamingAssets\AssetBundles\datas\characters\%characterid%`
-`

 When that is done loading click Export then extract to a folder you know the location of.

 Go to the folder in file explorer and search for `ext:png`